jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Geographers call this the friction of distance.
 It's important because relative tribe isolation allowed many adaptations a chance to offer themselves to the coach's selection.
 The legacy of this time period lives on today; there is still more genetic diversity in sub-Saharan Africa than in the rest of the entire world.

 In this hotbed of evolution, Homo sapiens became a nomadic hunter-gatherer group, with people and lifestyle that we would recognize today.
-We're so close to these persons that, because of a genetic quirk of mitochondrial DNA, we can even track all modern humans to a single common woman ancestor who lived approximately 155,000 years ago, colloquially called "Mitochondrial Eve".
+We're so close to these persons that, because of a genetic quirk of mitochondrial DNA, we can even trace all modern humans to a single common woman ancestor who lived approximately 155,000 years ago, colloquially called "Mitochondrial Eve".

-It's perhaps comical to imagine but a modern human could be transported back to our ancestors in East Africa and—eventually—do fine.
+It's perhaps comical to imagine, but a modern human could be transported back to our ancestors in East Africa and—eventually—do fine.
 We could physically perform the way of life.
 Community driven hunting, resource gathering, and child rearing in groups where we knew everyone by name.
 Tribes had hunting and foraging grounds across savannas and woodlands.
-While looking for our next meal, the average daily trip was about 6-9 miles (10-15 kilometers) a day, probably not a coincidence that is about the caloric output many people expend staying in shape.
+While looking for our next meal, the average daily trip was about 6-9 miles (10-15 kilometers) a day, probably not a coincidence that is about the caloric expenditure many people expend today while staying in shape.

 Many Homo sapiens tribes lived in Africa for thousands of generations.
 But with our hungry brains, vulnerable kids, little fat or hair to keep us warm, we were at a biological endpoint in a sense.
 Any help to outsmart the emergent game board and sand clock was very much noticed.